Hackney Empire: Modern times

 Additionally, the Marie Lloyd public house was incorporated into the new extension.
 In addition to Muldoon, the comedian Griff Rhys Jones led the restoration appeal, with a large donation coming from local businessman Alan Sugar.
 The theatre received another grant of £400,000 from Arts Council England in 2019 to make building improvements and increase community outreach.

 The John Bishop Show was presented and recorded at the Hackney Empire and aired on BBC One from 30 May 2015 to 18 July 2015.
 Since 2014, the British Soap Awards have also been filmed at the Hackney Empire.

 It has produced pantomimes since 1988, providing free tickets to local Housing Associations, Community Groups, local refuges and young carers.
 Alongside its main-stage programme, Hackney Empire provides performing arts activities for local young people.
 As of 2022 its Creative Futures programme works with over 4,000 young people annually, aged 14–25, and runs a community choir that includes over 80 regular members.

 On 6 September 2023, the theatre hosted a news conference to announce a new album by The Rolling Stones, Hackney Diamonds.
 Jimmy Fallon interviewed the three remaining stars of the group.

 Transport

-The nearest station is Hackney Central on London Overground North London line.
+The nearest station is Hackney Central on London Overground Mildmay line.